cerebris/jsonapi-resources/README.md

 Resource instances are created from model records.
 The determination of the correct resource type is performed using a simple rule based on the model's name.
 The name is used to find a resource in the same module (as the originating resource) that matches the name.
-This usually works quite well, however it can fail when model name's do not match resource names.
+This usually works quite well, however it can fail when model names do not match resource names.
 It can also fail when using namespaced models.
 In this case a `model_hint` can be created to map model names to resources.
 For example: